-First open your silhouette program and create your design that you want to cut for your shirt.
+First, open your Silhouette program and create the design that you want to cut for your shirt.
 Make sure you mirror your image or any text when using heat transfer material.

 Next, go into your cut settings, and set according to your materials cut settings.
 Then Cut.

 If you have a heat press, make sure you pay attention, so that you do NOT make the same mistake I did.
-If you do, its okay and it can be fixed with this one tip, but try to avoid doing it if at all possible.
+If you do, it is okay and it can be fixed with this one tip, but try to avoid doing it if at all possible.

 For this order, I actually messed it up in the heat press process and thought that the shirt was ruined.

-I was so upset because the design was really cute and up until this point it was really going rather smoothly in the create and design process.
-Now, I was going to have to just throw that shirt away and get her a new shirt, re do the design and press it all before the next day.
+I was so upset because the design was really cute and up until this point it was really going rather smoothly in the creation and design process.
+Now, I was going to have to just throw that shirt away and get her a new shirt, redo the design and press it all before the next day.